nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * File name is case-insensitive
 * File name must be valid and exist in the `/data` folder.
 * Number of tutorials and assignments in the loaded file must be the same as the current configuration of Class Manager.
 You can reconfigure Class Manager to match the number of tutorials and assignments in the loaded file using the `config` command.
+* `load` resets the state history of Class Manager, preventing you from using the `undo` command to reach a state before the `load` command was executed.

 Example:
 * `load f/sample` loads the sample.json file in the `/data` folder.